About Overlander Falls

 That said, I was not certain if the river beyond the plunge pool was very runnable or not given how rocky the watercourse was.

 Then again, I probably wouldn’t know any better since I’m not an extreme kayaker myself.

-Overlander Falls resides in the Mount Robson Provincial Park in the province of British Columbia.
-It is adminstered by BC Parks.
+Overlander Falls resides in the Mount Robson Provincial Park near Tete Jaune Cache in the province of British Columbia, Canada.
+It is administered by BC Parks.
 For information or inquiries as well as current conditions, visit their website.